syncfusion-content/typescript-docs/TypeScript/FileExplorer/Customization.md

 ## Customize the Root Folder name in FileExplorer

-You can set the alias name for root folder name in FileExplorer by using rootFolderName API.
+You can set the alias name to the root folder of FileExplorer by using `rootFolderName` API.
 It is used to replace the actual root folder name in the FileExplorer UI.
-Refer to the below code block for set the alias name for root folder name in FileExplorer.
+Refer to the below code to set the alias name for the root folder of FileExplorer.

 {% highlight javascript %}